chanthing/RallyExercise/README.md

 The following tasks remain:

 - Add JUnit unit testing.
 Yes, this should've been done as I wrote the code.

+- Add code to make sure that PlanEstimateXform.xform returns an integer

 - Implement retrieve.sh script to go grab data from the Baltimore city database, based on command line arguments specifying the desired date range (and eventually other filter parameters).